 Q: Can I sign up to be a virtual mentor?

-A: We are providing a set of mentors that will be available to all teams.
+A: We are providing a set of Coaches that will be available to all teams.
 If you have any number of skills, please join a solution team and contribute!

 Q: What are the prizes?

-A: There is no evaluation or judging of solutions since every solution team could come up with something that helps the world!
-The goal of this hackathon is to improve the global response to COVID-19 and save lives around the world.
-By the end of the hackathon, each team will ideally walk away from the event having created a Minimally Viable Product (MVP) – a working solutions that can be fast-tracked for further development and testing in a healthcare setting to help improve the global response to COVID-19.
+A: There is no evaluation or judging of solutions since every solution may have the potential to improve healthcare access and delivery.
+By the end of the hackathon, each team will ideally walk away from the event having created a Minimally Viable Product (MVP) – a working solution that can be fast-tracked for further development and testing in a healthcare setting to help improve access to care.